 The thyroid gland is located in the front of the neck.
 It sits below the voice box

 (larynx) and on top of the trachea (windpipe).
-The small, two-inch gland consists
+The small, 2-inch gland consists of

-of 2 lobes, 1 on each side of the windpipe, connected by a small bridge of thyroid
+2 lobes, 1 on each side of the windpipe, connected by a small bridge of thyroid tissue

 The thyroid tissue is made up of 2 types of cells: follicular cells and parafollicular

 cells.
 Most of the thyroid tissue consists of follicles lined by the follicular cells,